jurip89/Arcade-61/README.md

 ### `npm i`

-the dependecies will be installed and you can run with `npm start`
+The dependecies will be installed and you can run with `npm start`

 ## What has been done ?